 In spite of its desert location, Las Vegas has a number of great parks such as Sunset Park, Desert Breeze Park and Wetlands Park.
 Families should also take advantage of the Desert Breeze Aquatic Facility which has indoor and outdoor pools as well as waterslides.
 For awe-inspiring views, residents can't pass up the chance to spend time at the Red Rock Canyon National Conservation Area and the Valley of Fire State Park.
 Go hiking, camping, horseback riding, mountain biking, rock climbing, or just for a picnic with the family.

-Las Vegas is more than just about casinos and winning big.
+Las Vegas is more than just about parties, casinos and winning big.
 It offers so much diversity and, more often than not, unexpected experiences for visitors and locals alike.

 Are you an expat living in Las Vegas?